-Money market instruments are just like the debentures but the time period is very less.
-It is generally less than 1 year.
+Money market instruments are like debentures, but the time period is less.
+It is generally less than one year.
 Corporate entities can utilize their idle working capital by investing in money market instruments.
 Some of the money market instruments are

-Mutual funds are an easy and tension free way of investment and it automatically diversifies the investments.
-A mutual fund is an investment only in debt or only in equity or mix of debts and equity and ratio depending on the scheme.
-They provide with benefits such as professional approach, benefits of scale and convenience.
-Further investing in mutual fund will have advantage of getting professional management services, at a lower cost, which otherwise was not possible at all.
-In case of open ended mutual fund scheme, mutual fund is giving an assurance to investor that mutual fund will give support of secondary market.
-There is an absolute transparency about investment performance to investors.
-On real time basis, investors are informed about performance of investment.
+Mutual funds are an easy and tension-free investment, and they automatically diversify the investments.
+A mutual fund is an investment only in debt or equity or a mix of debts and equity and ratio depending on the scheme.
+They provide benefits such as a professional approach, benefits of scale, and convenience.
+Further investing in a mutual fund will get the advantage of professional portfolio management services at a lower cost, which otherwise was impossible.
+In the case of an open-ended mutual fund scheme, a mutual fund gives investors assurance that a mutual fund will provide support to the secondary market.
+There is absolute transparency about investment performance to investors.
+On a real-time basis, investors are informed about the performance of the investment.
 In mutual funds also, we can select among the following types of portfolios:

 - Equity Schemes

 - Balanced Schemes

 - Sector Specific Schemes etc.

 They are one of the crucial parts of good investment portfolios.
 Life insurance is an investment for the security of life.
 The main objective of other investment avenues is to earn a return, but the primary goal of life insurance is to secure our families against the unfortunate events of our death.
 It is popular among individuals.
 Other kinds of general insurance are helpful for corporates.
 There are different types of insurance which are as follows:

 - Whole Life Policy

 - General Insurance for any kind of assets.

 Every investor has some part of their portfolio invested in real assets.
 Almost every individual and corporate investor invest in residential and office buildings.
 Apart from these, others include: